Tutorial#

 - when set to ‘true’, revision files that only exist as .pyc or .pyo files in the versions directory will be used as versions, allowing “sourceless” versioning folders.
 When left at the default of ‘false’, only .py files are consumed as version files.version_locations

-- a separator ofversion_locations
+- a separator character for theversion_locations

-is used.
+configuration is used.
 See Working with Multiple Bases for examples.recursive_version_locations

 - when set to ‘true’, revision files are searched recursively in each “version_locations” directory.New in version 1.10.